vectordotdev/vector/website/docs/reference/transforms/lua.md

 ### search_dirs

-A list of directories search when loading a Lua file via the `require` function.
+A list of directories to search when loading a Lua file via the `require` function.
 If not specified, the modules would looked up in the directories of Vector's configs.